What is an Inverter Generator and How Does it Work?

 What’s powering your generator?
 Inverter generators need a fuel source to function—they can’t simply make electricity as a power output out of thin air.

-Today, several inverter generators offer a variety of fuel options, including:
+Inverter generators on the market offer a variety of fuel options, including:

 Whatever your fuel sources, you’ll want to keep plenty of fuel on hand to avoid running out during a power outage.
 Many modern inverter generators offer multiple fuel options, allowing you to choose your preferred fuel source or switch between two depending on what you have available.